 Should you be interested in donating to our Foundation in order to help us fund our inclusion program, click here.

-Do I still need to complete a Request for Participation if my child has been referred to your camps by the CLSC?
+Do I still need to complete a Request for Participation if my child has been referred to your camps by the CIUSSS?

-Are campers with different needs and diverse abilities included in traditional camp groups or do you separate them into their own group?
+Are campers with different needs and diverse abilities divided into groups with other campers or do you separate them into their own group?

 Within the YMCA Day Camps, we strive to provide a culture of inclusion at all camp locations.
 We see inclusion as not only welcoming people with different needs and diverse abilities into our camp community, but ensuring that all campers are active and valued members of our camp community.
 The level of participation for each camper will vary depending on their needs and abilities, but we do our best to provide each camper with the same, or similar, opportunities.
 To do so, we focus on the needs of our campers and not their diagnoses.